Makarova Joins Blue Devils

 Blue Chip senior Christina Makarova searched near and far to find a school that was the perfect fit for her tennis and academics.
 In the end, the seventeen-year-old standout decided to sign with Duke University.

 Makarova has consistently landed in the top of the rankings throughout her junior career.
-She is currently No. 5 nationally in the Babolat Recruiting list and the International Tennis Federation (ITF) has her as the No. 35 junior in the world.
+She is currently No. 5 nationally in the Babolat Class Rankings and the International Tennis Federation (ITF) has her as the No. 35 junior in the world.

 Tennis is certainly in Christina Makarova's genes.
 Her mother, Ludmila ("Luda") Makarova played Federation Cup for Russia at a time when it wasn't so easy to travel around the world playing tournaments.
 Luda Makarova's schedule was based on the wishes of the government of the time, despite the fact that she was the highest-ranked player in the Soviet Union at one time.